Long Island Workers’ Compensation Lawyer

 Under the workers’ compensation system, most employers are exempt from lawsuits filed by injured workers.
 Workers’ compensation is essentially a trade-off or compromise: you agree not to sue your employer, and the employer agrees to pay you benefits regardless of who was at fault.
 The fortunate part of workers’ compensation for employees is that you can count on the benefits without having to file a lawsuit and without the burden of proving your employer’s negligence.

 However, while you cannot sue your employer, there may be other parties that contributed to the accident that you might be able to sue.
 For instance, if you were hurt by a defective power tool at the work site, then you might be able to sue the power tool manufacturer for damages, in addition to your workers’ compensation benefits.
 These types of cases are referred to as third-party claims.
-You should speak to a work injury attorney in Long Island about all of your legal options to maximize available resources.
+You should speak to a worker’s compensation attorney in Long Island about all of your legal options to maximize available resources.

 Workers’ Compensation Requirements